ZherdevDanil/healthcare/README.md

 ```
 docker-compose down
 ```
+6. After starting the application, it can be accessed locally at `http://localhost:8080`
 #### API
-- `GET/healtcare` : returns the date, time, and the status of the HTTP request

-Deploy link: https://zherdiev-healthcare.onrender.com/healthcare
+- `GET/healtcare` : returns the date, time, and the status of the HTTP request Deploy link: https://zherdiev-healthcare.onrender.com/healthcare